5 Safety Tips How to Help an Elderly Person Move

 5. Help them find a new doctor etc

 Healthcare should be top of mind when moving an elderly loved one.
-If the senior is moving to a new suburb, city or state, you’ll need to help them find a new doctor, dentist and other services as soon as possible.
+If the senior is moving to a new suburb, city, or state, you’ll need to help them find a new doctor, dentist, and other services as soon as possible.
 I recommend calling a few months before the move to schedule an appointment with a doctor in the new city.
-Also be sure to let your loved one’s current doctor know about the move.
+Also, be sure to let your loved one’s current doctor know about the move.
 Prescription refills should be moved to a pharmacy near their new home as well.

-Happy moving with your elderly loved one!
+Happy moving with your elderly loved one with help of a reputable removal company!